Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 The structure of HS and TARIC codes using the example of hangers

-Structure of HS and TARIC codes
+The structure of HS and TARIC codes using the example of clothes hangers.

 The 11-digit code number must always be stated in an import declaration, while only the 8-digit goods number must be stated in the export declaration.